Fertility Options for Men

 In vitro fertilization (IVF) is often the only way to avoid sperm antibody problems.

 Fertility problems related to varicoceles, ductal obstructions, or ejaculation can usually be treated.
 If a man chooses to reverse a vasectomy, the procedure itself is usually successful, but fertility may not be restored.

-Artificial insemination with husband’s sperm (AIH) is most often successful in cases of cervical mucus infertility and problems of intercourse, and may be successful if semen quality is only a little below fertility standards.
-When semen quality is too low for AIH to be successful, in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI) may still be successful.
+Artificial insemination with partner's sperm (AI) is most often successful in cases of cervical mucus infertility and problems of intercourse and may be successful if semen quality is only a little below fertility standards.
+When semen quality is too low for AI to be successful, in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI) may still be successful.
 When no sperm are present, therapeutic donor insemination (TDI) may be an option.
-AIH is much more successful when sperm is placed in the uterus [intrauterine insemination (IUI)].
+Intrauterine insemination (IUI), when prepared sperm is placed in the uterus, provides for more successful AI.

-The Fertility Institute of New Orleans’ database contains complete records of sperm quality and treatment from more than 5,000 AIH and TDI cycles.
+The Fertility Institute of New Orleans’ database contains complete records of sperm quality and treatment from more than 5,000 AI and TDI cycles.
 When initial semen quality is less than needed for at least a 4% pregnancy rate per cycle, we believe IUI should not be attempted.
-Instead, IVF, (ICSI), or donor sperm should be considered.
+Instead, IVF, ICSI, or donor sperm should be considered.

-Pregnancy rates per cycle will be doubled when pergonal or metrodin are used from cycle day 2 or 3.
-Results are halved by endometriosis or tubal adhesions.
+Pregnancy rates per cycle may be doubled when fertility medications are used.
+Results can be compromised by endometriosis or tubal adhesions.

-The semen parameters for IUI are concentrations >5x10(6)/ml, total count >10x106, normal morphology >30%, progressive motility >20%, total motile sperm >5x10(6).
-When these parameters are met or exceeded the pregnancy rates with one follicle ranges from four to ten percent.
+The semen parameters for IUI are concentrations within normal limits pregnancy rates with one follicle range from four to ten percent.